natvalenz/breastCancer/README.md

 ![alt text](https://github.com/natvalenz/breastCancer/blob/main/Picture20.png)
 ![alt text](https://github.com/natvalenz/breastCancer/blob/main/Picture21.png)

+- The distribution of the target variable is not the best (50/50), but it isn’t terrible either at a 37/63% distribution.
+- The malignant diagnosis is the smaller class.

 #### Input variables:
 -	ID number
 -	3-32) Ten real-valued features are computed for each cell nucleus: